Billy Bob Faulkingham

-William Robert Faulkingham is an American politician and fisherman who has served in the Maine House of Representatives from the 12th district since 2022.
-A Republican, Faulkingham is the Minority Leader of the lower house, and previously served in the 136th district from 2018 to 2022.
+William Robert Faulkingham is an American politician and lobsterman who has served in the Maine House of Representatives from the 12th district since 2022.
+A Republican, Faulkingham served in the U.S. Marines.
+He is the Minority Leader of the lower house.
+He previously served in the 136th district from 2018 to 2022.

 Education and career

 Faulkingham began lobster fishing with his father at age three.

 He obtained a certificate in plumbing from the Southern Maine Technical College and served in the United States Marine Corps from 1999 to 2002.
 Faulkingham is currently a self-employed fisherman.

-In 2018, Faulkingham was elected to the Maine House of Representatives from the 136th district, and has served there since.
+In 2018, Faulkingham was elected to the Maine House of Representatives from the 136th district.
 In 2022, he ran for the 12th district, winning 2,725 (60.4%) against Independent candidate Roy Gott's 1,787 (39.6%).
-He was also elected House minority leader by fellow Republicans.
+He was elected House minority leader by fellow Republicans.
 He was sworn in as both on December 7, 2022.